Where a company has multiple ethical concerns, the total concerns percentage counts this investment once.

 Where companies source their power generation from fossil fuels (oil, natural gas, coal) to generate electricity.

 Endesa is the largest electric utilities company in Spain and the second largest in Portugal, generating electricity from a mix of hydropower, nuclear, coal, gas, oil, solar, and wind.
-Evidence shows that energy generated from fossil fuels accounts for 22% of the company’s revenues.
-However, the company have announced plans to abandon coal by 2027 and gas by 2040, while investing significantly in expanding their renewable energy capacity.
+Around 80% of energy generation is from renewables with a goal of 91% by the end of 2025.
+However, it still has power generated from fossil fuels.
 Therefore, the company is considered to be on a climate change pathway aligned with 1.5°C of global temperature rise.

 Where companies are involved in testing products on animals for cosmetic, personal care, household product, chemical and other uses.
 We do not include companies which conduct animal testing for pharmaceutical products, medical devices, biotechnology, human food, or pet food.